nantrinh/postit_app_walkthrough/lesson_2/README.md

 - Allow a user to update a post.
 Use a model-backed form.
 - Use `before_action` to set up an instance variable needed for the `show`, `edit`, and `update` methods of the posts controller.
 - Extract common code used in the `new` and `edit` views to a partial.
-- Add actions and views to allow a user to create a new category.
+- Allow a user to create a new category.
 Use a model-backed form.
 - Extract the part of the category and post forms that displays validation errors to a partial.